-A: Considering no updated version of any annotation source or VaRank available, you can simply add the new vcf files to the already computed ones, remove all output files (.tsv), remove simply the /Alamut/AlamutInputFile_all.txt (that will be recreated with the new variants if any) (and PPH2 input file if PPH2 is installed) and rerun VaRank.
+A: Considering no updated version of any annotation source or VaRank available, you can simply add the new vcf files to the already computed ones, remove all output files (.tsv) and rerun VaRank.
 VaRank will only recompute the missing annotations and will save you the computation time of reannotating multiple times the same variants.